fpsthirty/poe2-lootfilter/README.md

 4. Turn on filter in the game settings : `Escape` -> Options -> Game -> select the filter from the Dropdown box of "Item Filter" section — name of lootfilter will be **white** color.

 > [!WARNING]
-> Summoner settings are enabled by default; if you are playing as a caster without a large number of summons, open lootfilter-file in any text editor (I recommend Sublime Text), find "[[0200]] Section for non-summoner casters" section outside the table of contents.
+> Summoner settings are enabled by default; if you are playing as a mage without a large number of summons, open lootfilter-file in any text editor (I recommend Sublime Text), find "[[0200]] Section for non-summoner casters" section outside the table of contents.

 ---